oracle-livelabs/partner-solutions/oas-and-vision-just-like-a-box-of-chocolates/oac-vision/oac-vision.md

     Download and unzip [validation-dataset.zip](./files/validation-dataset.zip) to your laptop.

-4. Step 4: Upload images from validation dataset to newly create bucket.
+4. Step 4: Upload images from validation dataset to newly created bucket.

     Return to your new bucket and click **Upload**.